gwu-libraries/sfm-ui/docs/userguide.rst

 Welcome to Social Feed Manager!

-Social Feed Manager (SFM) is an open-source tool designed for researchers, archivists, and curious people to collect social media data from Twitter, Tumblr, Flickr, or Sina Weibo.
+Social Feed Manager (SFM) is an open-source tool designed for researchers, archivists, and curious individuals to collect social media data from Twitter, Tumblr, Flickr, or Sina Weibo.
+See the `SFM Overview <https://gwu-libraries.github.io/sfm-ui/about/overview>`_ for a quick look at SFM.

-If you want to learn more about what SFM can do, read :ref:`guide-uses` This guide is for users who have access to SFM to learn how to collect.
+If you want to learn more about what SFM can do, read :ref:`guide-uses` This guide is for users who have access to SFM and want to learn how to collect.
 If you're an administrator setting up SFM for your institution, see :ref:`admin-documentation`.